Eagle's Nest: Our full report

-Security measures: Rural Namibia is generally very safe, and like most similar places, Klein Aus Vista doesn't use any form of armed security.
+- Like most similar places, Klein Aus Vista doesn't use any form of armed security.

-Fire safety: There are fire extinguishers in each chalets because each of the chalets has a fire place and gas cooker.
+- There are fire extinguishers in each chalets because each of the chalets has a fire place and gas cooker.

 - On Request

 - Extra Charge

 - There is a small electronic safe in each chalet.